This Guide Memo outlines policy on travel undertaken for University business.

 e.
 Per Diem Applications

 Stanford follows U.S. Government General Services Administration travel rates.
-Current Per Diem rates can be located at the Gateway to Financial Activities.
+Current Per Diem rates can be located here.

 (1) Per Diem for Days of Departure and Return

 Per diem for the first and last days of the trip are payable at 75% of the Meals and Incidental Expense rate applicable for the city visited.
 The location where lodgings are obtained for the first night determines the rate for the departure day.
-Per diem for the day returning home is at the basic rate applicable at Stanford.
+The location of lodging on the last night determines the rate for the last day of travel.

 (2) Multiple Stops